-McCail’s first ever mural presents a multi-layered history of the Becontree Estate from it’s inception in 1921 to the current day informed by his many conversations with local people.
-The internal structure of the work is a winding Becontree street.
-In the foreground he represents the changing minutiae of day to day life for example the first inhabitants with the clear signs of the ravages of poverty and WW1, the arrival of Ford Motors followed by it’s rapid departure, the impact of Right to Buy in the 1980’s on the facades of houses and other significant cultural and political events such as Gandhi’s visit to Kingsley Hall.
-Also included in the mural are the personal stories of early and current residents of the estate and depictions of local people McCail has met throughout his time in the borough.
+McCail’s first ever mural presented a multi-layered history of the Becontree Estate from it’s inception in 1921 to the current day informed by his many conversations with local people.
+The internal structure of the work was a winding Becontree street.
+In the foreground he represented the changing minutiae of day to day life for example the first inhabitants with the clear signs of the ravages of poverty and WW1, the arrival of Ford Motors followed by it’s rapid departure, the impact of Right to Buy in the 1980’s on the facades of houses and other significant cultural and political events such as Gandhi’s visit to Kingsley Hall.
+Also included in the mural were the personal stories of early and current residents of the estate and depictions of local people McCail met throughout his time in the borough.

 Local filmmaker Jaha Browne was commissioned to capture the making of the Becontree Estate mural, visiting McCail and his band of volunteers throughout the research and painting phase of the project and collecting footage at the mural’s launch celebration.
 Watch the full film below: